woodmurderedhat/blog420/content/index.md

 - Pixel art tutorials
 - Modern games with classic aesthetics

-> [!info] Gamification
-> This blog features a gamified reading experience.
-Read articles to earn XP and unlock achievements!

 ## Recent Posts
 Check out the sidebar or the graph view to explore the content.